Skip to content

 1. Complete the Training

-Take this state-approved Ohio Food Protection Manager Training course — finish in just around five hours at your own pace.
+Take this state-approved Ohio Food Protection Manager Training online course — finish in just around five hours at your own pace.

 2. Pass the Exam